Caetano Veloso: Musical career (1972–present)

 His September 2006 album, Cê, was released by Nonesuch Records in the United States.
 It won two Latin Grammy Awards, one for best singer-songwriter and one for Best Portuguese Song, "Não Me Arrependo".

 With a total of nine Latin Grammy Awards and two Grammy Awards, Veloso has received more than any other Brazilian performer.
-On November 14, 2012, Veloso was also honored as the Latin Recording Academy Person of the Year.
+On 14 November, 2012, Veloso was also honored as the Latin Recording Academy Person of the Year.

 Veloso has been called "one of the greatest songwriters of the century" and "a pop musician/poet/filmmaker/political activist whose stature in the pantheon of international pop musicians is on par with that of Bob Dylan, Bob Marley, and Lennon/McCartney".

 In January 2016, Caetano Veloso was a featured artist at the convention of the Modern Language Association (MLA), in Austin, Texas.
 Before a SRO crowd, he was interviewed on stage by two luminaries in the field of poetry and poetics, Marjorie Perloff (emerita Stanford) and Roland Greene (Stanford, President of MLA at the time).
 Most of the discussion concerned music, from rock 'n' roll and samba to experimental composition.
 Videos of the event should be posted at MLA's site and the Stanford Arcade site.
 He also performed "Isto aqui, o que é?" at the 2016 Summer Olympics opening ceremony along with singers Anitta and Gilberto Gil after the parade of delegations in August 2016.

 In May 2018, Veloso performed at the Grand Final of the 2018 Eurovision Song Contest in the Portuguese capital, Lisbon, alongside 2017 winner Salvador Sobral.
 His live album Ofertório (Ao Vivo) (recorded with his sons Moreno, Zeca and Tom) was ranked as the 25th best Brazilian album of 2018 by the Brazilian edition of Rolling Stone magazine.

+In 2018 Veloso participated in Stefano Bollani album "Que Bom" with two songs: "La nebbia a Napoli" and "Michelangelo Antonioni".

+In 2023, Rolling Stone ranked Veloso at number 108 on its list of the 200 Greatest Singers of All Time.